pacian/reNEW-Publications/README.md

 ## Monitoring (Optional)

 Netdata is served at [https://publication.renew-platforms.dk/netdata](https://publication.renew-platforms.dk/netdata).
-Access may be protected with a username and password defined in `/etc/nginx/.htpasswd`.
+Access is protected with a username and password defined in `/etc/nginx/.htpasswd`.

 ---